-Shareholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2023 Annual Meeting pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 450 East 29th Street, 14th Floor, New York, New York 10016, in writing not later than January 2, 2023.
+Shareholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2024 Annual Meeting pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 450 East 29th Street, 14th Floor, New York, New York 10016, in writing not later than December 29, 2023.

 Under our Articles all business carried out at a general meeting shall be deemed special with the exception of sanctioning a dividend, the consideration of the accounts, balance sheets, any report of the Board or of the Company's auditors, and the fixing of the remuneration of the Company's auditors.
-No special business shall be transacted at any general meeting without the consent of all shareholders entitled to receive notice of that meeting unless notice of such special business has been given in the notice convening that meeting given by or at the direction of the Board (including on the requisition of shareholders in accordance with the Articles) or otherwise properly brought before an annual general meeting by or at the direction of the Board of Directors or any other person authorized to do so in our Articles.
-Under our Articles, general meetings shall also be convened on the requisition in writing of any shareholder or shareholders entitled to attend and vote at general meetings of the Company and to exercise at least a majority of the voting power permitted to be exercised at any such meeting, deposited at the reguistion signed by such shareholders and, if the Board does not convene such meeting for a date not later than 45 days after the date of such deposit, such shareholders themselves may convene the general meeting in the same manner, as nearly as possible, as that in which general meetings may be convened by the Board.
+No special business shall be transacted at any general meeting without the consent of all shareholders entitled to receive notice of that meeting unless notice of such special business has been given in the notice convening that meeting.
+In addition, no business may be transacted at any general meeting other than business that is either specified in the notice of the meeting given by or at the direction of the Board (including on the requisition of shareholders in accordance with the Articles) or otherwise properly brought before an annual general meeting by or at the direction of the Board.
+A general meeting may be called by the Board of Directors or any other person authorized to do so in our Articles.
+Under our Articles, general meetings shall also be convened on the requisition in writing of any shareholder or shareholders entitled to attend and vote at general meetings of the Company and to exercise at least a majority of the voting power permitted to be exercised at any such meeting, deposited at the registered office of the Company specifying the objects of the meeting for a date no later than 21 days from the date of deposit of the requisition signed by such shareholders and, if the Board does not convene such meeting for a date not later than 45 days after the date of such deposit, such shareholders themselves may convene the general meeting in the same manner, as nearly as possible, as that in which general meetings may be convened by the Board.